-Citroen plans to enter the plug-in hybrid market for the first time in 2020 with its C5 Aircross SUV: the plug-in hybrid variant will contain a 13.2kWh battery and deliver up to 31 miles of zero-emissions range on a single charge, while official figures of 166mpg economy and 39g/km emissions are promised.
+Citroen is entering the plug-in hybrid market for the first time in 2020 with its C5 Aircross SUV: the PHEV variant will contain a 13.2kWh battery and deliver up to 31 miles of zero-emissions range on a single charge, while official figures of 166mpg economy and 39g/km emissions are promised.
 That sounds all well and good, but some customers may be put off by the starting price of £35,340.
 An eight-year/100,000-mile battery warranty is included, at least.

-Mild-hybrid and plug-in hybrid versions of the Ford Kuga are already on sale, but Ford has promised to introduce a full-hybrid model this year to complete the line-up.
+Mild-hybrid and plug-in hybrid versions of the Ford Kuga went on sale first, but Ford has promised to introduce a full-hybrid model this year to complete the line-up.
 It'll have a 2.5-litre engine and an electric motor, with front or four-wheel drive in the offing.
 Official fuel economy of 50mpg will satisfy most, although the styling may leave some unconvinced.

 Kia Ceed Sportswagon PHEV and Kia XCeed PHEV